Xanderite/Btc-Flash-Sender/README.md

-BTC Flash Sender is a simple yet powerful tool for simulating Bitcoin transactions.
+# BTC Flash Sender

-Ideal for developers, educators, and enthusiasts, it allows you to quickly generate fake BTC transactions for testing, demonstrations, or educational purposes.

-With an intuitive interface and no real funds involved, BTC Flash Sender is the perfect solution for anyone looking to explore the Bitcoin network without the risk.
+BTC Flash Sender is a lightweight tool designed to simulate Bitcoin transactions.
+It provides a simple and effective way to generate fake Bitcoin transactions for various use cases like testing, demonstrations, and educational purposes.
+This tool is ideal for developers, educators, and enthusiasts who want to explore and understand the Bitcoin network without using real funds.

+## Features

+* **Simulate Bitcoin transactions**: Generate fake transactions quickly and easily.
+* **No real funds involved**: Perfect for testing and educational purposes.
+* **User-friendly interface**: Minimal setup with intuitive design.
+* **Lightweight and fast**: Instantly generate transactions with minimal resource usage.
+* **Open source**: Free to use and modify for personal or professional purposes.